elcooleperco/EPEx/README.md

         var dictcopy = srcdict.DeepCopy();
 ```
 ## Limitation
-This library has a number of limitations:
+This library has a number of limitations.
 The library can not make deep copies of:
-* unmanaged code,
+* Unmanaged,
-* descriptors,
+* Descriptors,
-* objects with tricky logic, such as indexing the object with HASH.
+* Objects with tricky logic, such as indexing the object with HASH.

 Thats why it has method that override default generated method.
 Also, some of the deep copy methods (such as copying a dictionary, hashset and etc) are already described in advance in a file [CopyBaseHelper](EP.Ex/CopyBaseHelper.cs)